Subwaytime/vite-aliases/README.md

 </a>
 </p>

+## Vite 4
+Vite 4 support is in progress!
+[Issue](https://github.com/Subwaytime/vite-aliases/issues/48)

 ## Vite 3
-Vite 3 support is ensured starting [v0.9.5](https://github.com/Subwaytime/vite-aliases/releases/tag/v0.9.5) !
+Vite 3 support is ensured with version [v0.9.7](https://github.com/Subwaytime/vite-aliases/releases/tag/v0.9.7) !
 This is a pre-release, so if you find any Bugs, please report them.

 ## Usage